 The film illustrates the term quasi-cinema coined by Oiticica and d’Almeida, which questions the passive relationship between the cinematic image and the spectator, and presents a blending of pop culture, social issues, film and sound.

 O Prisioneiro Da Passagem (The Prisoner of the Passage), 1982

 Courtesy Museu Bispo do Rosário Arte Contemporânea

-Psychoanalyst Hugo Denizart made this documentary about Bispo do Rosário after the Brazilian Ministry of Health assigned him to investigate the conditions at the Colônia Juliano Moreira institution.
-During the process he discovered Bispo do Rosário and his work, and was so impressed that he made him the subject of the documentary instead.
+Psychoanalyst Hugo Denizart made the documentary about Bispo do Rosário after the Brazilian Ministry of Health assigned him to investigate the conditions at the Colônia Juliano Moreira institution.
+During the process he discovered Bispo do Rosário and his work, and was so impressed that he dedicated the documentary him instead.

 Memória do Corpo (Memory of the Body), 1984

 Digital copy, 30 minutes